 The IPA’s latest publication from Les Binet and Peter Field, Effectiveness in Context, provides advertisers with a self-help manual for brand building according to a brand’s market category, business model, life-stage and size.
 The pioneering work includes three tables of values to help advertisers calculate their: optimum brand building to sales activation ratio, budget setting, and target ROMI.
-It was published today (9 October 2018) as part of the cross-industry Eff Week conference, spearheaded by the IPA.
+It was published part of the cross-industry Eff Week conference, spearheaded by the IPA.

 The publication is designed to help guide advertisers’ strategies depending on the context that their brand operates in.
 It reveals that while there are some universal lessons that advertisers can apply to all brands, there are a number that are context-specific.
 As such, there is no-one size fits all approach to effectiveness; brands must adapt the rules and established 60:40 brand building to sales activation ratio accordingly.